-- 4.12.
-As some background, the University of Surrey have approximately 6,029 existing student bedspaces on campus in total, taking into account the fairly recent completions of 479 and 674 bedspaces in PBSA at Manor Park in 2018 and 2019 respectively along with planned loss of 224 bedspaces on the Stag Hill campus. - 4.13.
-There is outline planning permission at Manor Park for a total of 145,200 square metres of student and staff residential accommodation.
-The Manor Park Masterplan shows capacity for approximately 4,171 bedspaces, although the actual number ultimately built may vary within the permitted floorspace of 145,200 sq. m and other parameters. - 4.14.
-It is understood that of these approximately 4,171 bedspaces, in the region of 3,022 have been completed and occupied to date (including recent completions as per above).
-The University has a rolling programme to build the remaining student bedspaces but as noted above the Council do not seek to count this outstanding capacity as part of its supply. - 4.15.
-There have been no further planning permissions for PBSA on-campus from 1 April 2020 to 31 March 2021.
+- 4.12 As some background, the University of Surrey have approximately 6,029 existing student bedspaces on campus in total, taking into account the fairly recent completions of 479 and 674 bedspaces in PBSA at Manor Park in 2018 and 2019 respectively along with planned loss of 224 bedspaces on the Stag Hill campus.
+Planning permission (reference 21/P/00618) was granted on 16/11/2022 for on-campus student/staff accommodation of 6 x 2 bed apartments, 2 x studio staff/student accommodation and 7 x bedroom (8 beds). - 4.13 There is outline planning permission at Manor Park for a total of 145,200 square metres of student and staff residential accommodation.
+The Manor Park Masterplan shows capacity

+- for approximately 4,171 bedspaces, although the actual number ultimately built may vary within the permitted floorspace of 145,200 sq. m and other parameters. - 4.14 It is understood that of these approximately 4,171 bedspaces, in the region of 3,022 have been completed and occupied to date (including recent completions as per above).
+The University has a rolling programme to build the remaining student bedspaces but as noted above the Council do not seek to count this outstanding capacity as part of its supply.